dafny-lang/dafny/docs/DafnyRef/Topics.md

 Besides quantifiers, comprehensions such as set and map comprehension also need triggers, since these are modelled using universal quantifiers.

 Dafny may report 'Quantifier was split into X parts'.
 This occurs when Dafny determines it can only generate good triggers for a quantifier by splitting it into multiple smaller quantifiers, whose disjunction is logically equivalent to the original one.
-To maintain logical equivalence, Dafny has to generate more triggers then if the split had been done in source.
-One may consider doing to split in source to generate a leaner set of triggers.
+To maintain logical equivalence, Dafny has to generate more triggers than if the split had been done in source.
+One may consider doing the split in source to generate a leaner set of triggers.